DroitechGames/XM/README.md

 and if your video is small in size, watch how fast it runs. even on an old machine like the one the script has been made on.

-# Signiture Error in the APT/APTITUDE package.
+# Signature Error in the APT/APTITUDE package.
 Resolved by installing the PIP Package,
 Make sure to remove with APT the older package of youtube-dl